 All instruments have limitations.
 The ISMI-9 is no exception.
 I believe it is important that potential users of the ISMI-9 know what these limitations are so that they can make informed choices about how to use the ISMI-9.
 These limitations also present researchers with opportunities to conduct and publish new research studies on the psychometric properties of the ISMI-9.
 Feel free to reach out to me if you are interested in conducting such a study with my help.

 - Further examination of the cross-cultural reliability and validity of the ISMI-9 among diverse groups (e.g., race/ethnicity, inpatient) is necessary, given that the samples used by Hammer and Toland (2017) were composed primarily of community-dwelling adults living in the United States who self-identified as having a mental illness—depression, in this case.
 The majority of the sample was also female, white, and reported minimal to mild internalized stigma.
 Therefore, it is possible that the findings of Hammer and Toland (2017) are unique and only apply to this specific intersectional population.

 - As noted above, investigation of convergent and predictive evidence of validity for the ISMI-9 total score is warranted.

 How do I obtain a copy of the ISMI-9?

 You may download a copy of the ISMI-9 instrument in .doc or .pdf format.
 A full copy of the ISMI-9 instrument is also included in the Appendix of Hammer and Toland (2017).
 You do not need to request Dr. Hammer’s permission to use the ISMI-9.

 Please note that a full copy of Dr. Jennifer Boyd and colleagues’ ISMI-10 is included in the Appendix of Boyd, Oitlingham, and DeForge (2014).

-Researchers interested in the ISMI-10 and ISMI-29 are encouraged to correspond with Dr. Jennifer Boyd.
+Researchers interested in the ISMI-10 and ISMI-29 must correspond with, and seek permission from, Dr. Jennifer Boyd.